-5.2 The learning programme is planned to help children achieve the specific outcomes of the national school curriculum in developmentally appropriate ways learning at their own pace.
+5.2 The learning program is planned to help children achieve the specific outcomes of the national school curriculum in developmentally appropriate ways learning at their own pace.

-5.3 Creatively developed learning resources are used to ensure a stimulating and effective programme.
+5.3 Creatively developed learning resources are used to ensure a stimulating and effective program.

-5.4 The learning programme is critically evaluated according to specified criteria, both informally on a daily basis and formally at specified times, and modified accordingly.
+5.4 The learning program is critically evaluated according to specified criteria, both informally on a daily basis and formally at specified times, and modified accordingly.

-5.5 Efficient administrative systems for managing the learning programme are are established and maintained.
+5.5 Efficient administrative systems for managing learning programs are established and maintained.

-5.6 ECD policy, legal requirements, regulations and procedures for registration and subsidisation are described, and implemented when applicable.6.1 The implications of different approaches to assessment for ECD practice, including issues and current trends in assessment practice, are critically analysed.
+5.6 ECD policy, legal requirements, regulations and procedures for registration and subsidization are described and implemented when applicable.6.1 The implications of different approaches to assessment for ECD practice, including issues and current trends in assessment practice, are critically analyzed.